gitlabhq/gitlabhq/doc/api/tags.md

 ## Create a new tag

-Creates new tag in the repository that points to the supplied ref.
+Creates a new tag in the repository that points to the supplied ref.

 ```
 POST /projects/:id/repository/tags